Augusta International Raceway: Road circuit

 Located next to the 1/2 Mile Oval was the Augusta International Raceway 3 Mile road circuit.
 This former track is being developed into the 300 acre Diamond Lakes Regional Park.

 The "Augusta 510" was run on November 17, 1963, at the road circuit with a noon start time and a 5:00 PM end time.
 The race actually covered 417 mi because of the time limit.

 The raceway was one of the fastest road courses in the country.

 This event was the second race of the 1964 season for the Grand National Division of NASCAR, later evolving into the present-day Cup Series.
 The preceding race was held at Concord Motor Speedway and the following race was held at Jacksonville, Florida.
 Glenn "Fireball" Roberts was the winner of the "Augusta 510" and he would die later that season as the result of burns suffered at Charlotte Motor Speedway.
 He was driving a 1963 Ford and Augusta would be his last win.

 The pole sitter was Fred Lorenzen with a speed of 89.545.
 He would only run 12 laps before engine failure forced him to retire.
 Lorenzen, Roberts, and sports car star Dave MacDonald were teammates for the Augusta 510 and MacDonald's 2nd-place finish gave Holman Moody the top two spots.
-Weldon Adams would finish last after completing only two laps due to an atrocious tumble.
+Weldon Adams would finish last after completing only two laps.
 Wendell Scott would finish 18th.
 He would win the next event in Jacksonville becoming the first and only black driver to win a NASCAR race at this level until Bubba Wallace's win at Talladega Superspeedway in 2021.
 36 cars started the Augusta 510 and 16 cars finished.
 The event lasted for four hours and fifty minutes and the average speed was 86.32 mi/h.
 There were 10 lead changes during the event with Richard Petty leading the most laps (56).
 The total purse for the event was $50,620.
 The expected turnout was to be 75,000 fans.
 Only 15,000 actually attended.

 The "Augusta 510" was the second race of the 1964 season.
 Six of the top seven finishers would lose their lives before the next racing season: Glenn "Fireball" Roberts, Dave MacDonald, Joe Weatherly, Billy Wade, Larry Thomas, and Jimmy Pardue; the seventh driver was Ned Jarrett.

 On March 1, 1964, the United States Road Racing Championship (USRRC) held two 150 mile events on the road course.
 Dave MacDonald won the first race in a King Cobra, Jim Hall was second in a Chaparral 2A and Bob Holbert was third in another King Cobra.
 Ken Miles and Dave MacDonald finished 1–2 in Cobra Roadsters in the afternoon race.
 Dave would lose his life a few weeks later at the Indy 500.